elasticpath/elasticpath-dev/guides/How-To/Authentication/get-single-sign-on-account-management-token.md

 ### Use the authorization code to retrieve an Account Management Authentication Token

 After the [Log in to the OpenID Connect provider](#log-in-to-the-openid-connect-provider) step, the user follows a series of redirects to authenticate.
-Eventually they are redirected back to this Composable Commerce application, with some additional parameters as described in [Successful Authentication Response](https://openid.net/specs/openid-connect-core-1_0.html#AuthResponse).
+Eventually, they are redirected back to this Composable Commerce application, with some additional parameters as described in [Successful Authentication Response](https://openid.net/specs/openid-connect-core-1_0.html#AuthResponse).

 After validating that the `state` parameter matches the value sent in the [Add parameters to the Authorization Endpoint URL](#add-parameters-to-the-authorization-endpoint-url) section, the Composable Commerce application can use the `code` parameter in the URL, and the `code_verifier` from the [Generate Proof Key for Code Exchange (PKCE) Parameters](#generate-proof-key-for-code-exchange-pkce-parameters) section to get an [Account Management Authentication Token](https://elasticpath.dev/docs/api/accounts/post-v-2-account-members-tokens).

 Request an Account Management Authentication Token using the `oidc` as the `authentication_mechanism`.
-Use `code` generated as the `oauth_authorization_code`, `code_verifier` as `oauth_code_verifier`, and provide the redirect URI of the store which handled the response.
+Use `code` generated as the `oauth_authorization_code`, `code_verifier` as `oauth_code_verifier`, and provide the redirect URI of the store, which handled the response.

 #### Request